amancho/lumen-login-ddd/README.md

 ## Application Architecture
 - **app** ** - Framework specific functionality, validator classes, service providers base models, etc
-- **app/Domain** - All of my business logic, such as entities, repository interfaces, and domain services.
+- **app\User\Domain** - All of my business logic for Users, such as entities, repository interfaces, and domain services.
 - **app/Infrastructure** - All of the persistence logic.
 That includes repository implementations, cache decorators, etc

 ## Tests